 How can robot represent me or my brand? – Chatbot personality

 When creating and shaping chatbots, their personality is essential to the overall customer experience.
-Chatbots can be customized to the client needs, so they know how to represent the business and mimic the communication with customers.
+Chatbots can be customized to the client’s needs, so they know how to represent the business and mimic the communication with customers.
 Contrary to popular belief, chatbots can respond very much like real community managers and don’t need to give ”robotic” answers.

 In the process of chatbot development, it’s vital to choose the proper words, phrases and language syntax.
-The component of language syntax is one of the most important parts in creating chatbot personality.
+The component of language syntax is one of the most important parts in creating a chatbot personality.
 It determines the order, deployment, and interoperability of words, terms or phrases which the chatbot will use.

-Can chatbots meet custom type requirements for various businesses?
+Can chatbots meet custom-type requirements for various businesses?

 Yes, chatbots can be accustomed to most services and businesses.
-Their personality, the way they act and communicate can be streamlined as needed.
+Their personality and the way they act and communicate can be streamlined as needed.
 That also means that chatbots can be ‘’virtual ambassadors’’ of your brand or business.
 If implemented correctly, chatbots can be a more effective and cheaper method than having an army of employees working from nine to five.